By Bob DeMarco

 |Subscribe to the Alzheimer's Reading Room|

-Of course, some of us put up roadblocks.
+Of course, some of us, as Alzheimer's caregivers, put up roadblocks.

 We repeat the same nagging complaints over and over.
 We stubbornly cling to the past.
 We engage in thinking that keeps us frustrated and blocks us from moving forward.